robots-make-art-too/GROUP16_multiverse_of_madness/Group_Discussion.md

 - Others agreed to incorporate other software due to our prior experience with Max and less experience in coding.
 We will add more functionality as we learn more coding.
 - Jasmin - New layer of 3D noise can be added to achieve a star-like effect that is sensitive to gyroscopic data and device movements.
 It gives a sense of moving across stars.
 - Xin - Stars can be made interactive to hand movements...fly around or crash into one another.
-- Xin - Raised question.
-How would the artwork interact?
+- Xin - (Raised question) How would the artwork interact?
 Touch?
 Cursor (if on pc)? or Hand?
  -Jasmin - Ideally, the movements of the skybox should be automated according to the sensor data.
 However, hand movement detection can be added if coding knowledge isn't a constraint in future.
 - Jasmin - Since we need an AR engine that uses a camera and phone sensors, Spark AR can be of great help.
 It has a node-based programming style with Javascript integration.
 It also solves the issue of the platform as the end product would be an Instagram filter.
 - Would it be okay to use another software, though?
 Email interaction with professor...